kens9824/practical-task/README.md

 3. Run `npm run watch` command and run any one step according to environment
 4. Run `npm run dev` command for local development Environment
 4. Run `npm run start:qa` command for QA Environment
-4. Run `npm run start` command for production Environment
+4. Run `npm run start` command for production Environment  you need to create .env file in root folder for production Environment

 ## code snippet of configuration of database